Chemaclass/chemaclass.com/content/readings/2021-04-19-the-art-of-leadership.md

 - Asking for feedback can build trust and relationships.
 - Respond to feedback with a thank you and follow up comprehension questions.
 - Feedback is a gift.
-- It’s not personal, it’s professional.
+- It's not personal, it's professional.
 - Leadership is an outfit that you choose to wear for others to see.
-- Managers tell you where you are, leaders tell you where you’re going.
+- Managers tell you where you are, leaders tell you where you're going.
 - Your peers become your allies.

 ---